The delicate diplomacy of the seating plan for the Pope’s funeral

 The likelihood of an encounter with Ukraine’s President Volodymyr Zelensky would therefore be avoided, as he would not be sat near to his US counterpart as might be expected.

-Mr Zelensky has, however, cast doubt on whether he will be able to attend at all, according to some media reports.
+Mr Zelensky is expected to attend, after he had cast doubt on whether he would be able to travel to Rome amid the war in his country.

 The two leaders involved in negotiating a peace deal will also avoid coming face-to-face with Russia’s Vladimir Putin, who is not listed as attending.